trychlos/pwix-cookie-manager/README.md

 - `description`

-    A brief description of the role of the cookie, as a string.
+    A brief description of the role of the cookie, as a string, defaulting to none.

-    Defaulting to none.

 - `lifetime`

     The lifetime of the cookie, as a string, from just the navigation session life to illimited.

-    Defaulting to english « Unknown ».
+    Defaults to english « Unknown ».

 - `disableable`

-    Whether the cookie can be refused by the user.
+    Whether the cookie can be refused by the user, defaulting to `true`.

-    Defaulting to `true`.

 - `link`

     When we are describing a third-party cookie, the third-party main web site address.

-    Defaulting to none.
+    Defaults to none.

 #### `cookieManager.runManager( o )`